open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/sdk/python/index.md

 metadata = OpenMetadata(server_config)
 ```

-Make sure to get a JWT token for the ingestion bot as described [here](/deployment/security/enable-jwt-tokens#generate-token) and use that when you specify `jwtToken`.
+For local development, we can get a JWT token for the ingestion bot as described [here](/deployment/security/enable-jwt-tokens#generate-token) and use that when we specify the `jwtToken`.
+For a real-world deployment, we can also use [different authentication methods](/deployment/security) and specify other settings of the connection (such as `sslConfig`).

 {% note %}